Antral Gastritis Explained

 Antral gastritis is the inflammation of the inner mucosal lining in the antral part of the stomach.

-This mucus-secreting protective layer in the inner side of the stomach wall prevents the stomach wall from corrosive acid, helping in our digestion process.
-When this protective layer is weakened or damaged due to inflammation of gastric mucosa, it is gastritis.
+Antrum means the lower portion of the stomach.
+This mucus-secreting protective layer on the inner side of the stomach wall prevents the stomach wall from corrosive acid, helping in the digestive process.
+When this protective layer is weakened or damaged due to inflammation of the gastric mucosa, it is gastritis.

 What are the different types and causes of Antral Gastritis?